dotnet/docs/docs/framework/wpf/advanced/walkthrough-creating-your-first-touch-application.md

 #### To create the application

 1. Create a new WPF Application project in Visual Basic or Visual C# named `BasicManipulation`.
-For more information, see [How to: Create a New WPF Application Project](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2010/bb546958(v=vs.100)).
+For more information, see [Walkthrough: My first WPF desktop application](../getting-started/walkthrough-my-first-wpf-desktop-application.md).

 2. Replace the contents of MainWindow.xaml with the following XAML.